jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 the white, but an increase of 120 odd percent in the colored. </p>
 <p>Now, of course, during that period, during much of the time, it was not practical
 to obtain the necessary materials for construction of facilities that would be absolutely equal.
 But we are glad to say that in quality that does not any longer exist.
-The new <a name="page46"></a>Moton High School has now been completed, which was in process of construction when we were here a year ago.
+The new Moton High School has now been completed, which was in process of construction when we were here a year ago.
 It has been completed at a cost of something more than 800,000 dollars. </p>
 <p>The details of that are shown in the appendix at the end of our brief where there